imakshat47/Scratch-Framework/README.md

 ## System supports:
 1. Database
-    - For interating with database
+    - For Interating With Database
 2. Sessions
-    - For stroing data in web app
+    - For Stroing Data In Web App
 3. MVC Handlers
-    - for easy render and code stucture
+    - For Easy Render & Code Stucture
-4. URI setter
+4. URI Setter
-    - Easy URI mainpulations
+    - Easy URI Mainpulations
 5. Loader
-    - Loads View n Models
+    - Loads View & Models
-6. Auto laoder for system files
+6. Auto Laoder For System Files
-    - Got backbone file for system
+    - Backbone File For System

 ### All done with system, just build your first App ->